ale-cci/coffee/README.md

 #### Getting started
 ###### Dependencies:
- - llvm (requires llc executable to be in "$PATH")
+ - llvm version 13+ (requires llc executable to be in "$PATH")
- - gcc
+ - a C compiler

 ```shell
 $ bash install.sh